ContinuumIO/elm/docs/source/user_guide/elm-store.rst

         band_6   (y, x

-The example above for GeoTiffs loaded the correct bands, but labeled them in a way that may be confusing downstream in the analysis.
-The following section shows how to control which bands are loaded and what they are named.
+The example above for GeoTiffs loaded the correct layers, but labeled them in a way that may be confusing downstream in the analysis.
+The following section shows how to control which layers are loaded and what they are named.

-Controlling Which Bands Are Loaded
+Controlling Which Layers Are Loaded
 ----------------------------------

 Use the ``band_specs`` keyword to ``load_array`` to

- * Control which subdatasets, or bands typically, are loaded into the ``ElmStore`` and/or
+ * Control which subdatasets, or layers typically, are loaded into the ``ElmStore`` and/or
- * To standardize the names of the bands (``DataArrays``) in the ``ElmStore``.
+ * To standardize the names of the layers (``DataArrays``) in the ``ElmStore``.

  The ``band_specs`` work slightly differently for each file type: